devararendy/cv-portfolio/README.md

     <img src="./resource/image/UAV-SmadaRobo.jpg" alt="SmadaRobo UAV" width="200" style="border-radius: 5%;">
     <div>
         <p>
-            A Fixwing UAV Drone, built when I was on Senior High School at SMAN 2 Depok for IARC Contest This Drone equiped with brushless motor and 14 inch propeller.
+            A Fixwing UAV Drone, built when I was on Senior High School at SMAN 2 Depok for IARC Contest.
+            This Drone equiped with brushless motor and 14 inch propeller.
 With 180cm wingspan to increase efficiency.
 With GNSS to be able to locate current position of the Drone.
 Equiped with FPV camera and capable to send realtime video.
         </p>
     </div>